Alexis-Georganopoulos/Robotic-Finger/README.md

 ![5-fold validation process](imgs/5_fold.png)

 While this was conducted to the neural network and the SVR gridsearch permutations, the search of a simpler model required I change this approach for the neural network to make sure I was avoiding researcher over-fitting.
-This will be discussed later.
+This is discussed [here](#the-simplest-most-elegant-solution).

 #### Multi-Layered Perceptron(Neural Network)